Privacy Policy

 1.4 Spurkle activity

-Your authentication session (an encrypted refresh token), your Do Not Disturb preference, and your last-used send settings are stored locally on your device by whichever Spurkle client you are using (for the Chrome extension this means chrome.storage.local; desktop apps will use the equivalent platform mechanism).
+Your authentication session (an encrypted refresh token), your Do Not Disturb preference, and your last-used send settings are stored locally on your device by whichever Spurkle client you are using (the Chrome extension uses chrome.storage.local; the macOS app uses the system keychain and local app storage; other clients use the equivalent platform mechanism).
 They do not leave your device except as part of routine API calls to the Spurkle backend.

 - The Chrome extension does not read, modify, or store the contents of the web pages you visit.
 The confetti overlay is a transparent layer drawn on top of the active tab; the extension does not access the page's DOM, cookies, form data, or any other content.
 Desktop apps render confetti in their own transparent overlay window and do not read other applications' state either.